signal18/docs.signal18.io/05.configuration/08.clustering/docs.md

 ### Active standby with external arbitrator

-When inside a single DC, we can use a single replication-manager that performs failover using keepalived, corosync, openha or etcd, but if you run on 2 DC it is advised to run two replication-manager instances in the same infrastructure.
+When inside a single DC, we can use a single replication-manager that performs failover using keepalived, corosync, openha or etcd, but if you run on 2 DC it is possible to run two replication-manager instances in the same infrastructure.
 Both instances will use a heartbeat mechanism via the http protocol.

 Make sure you activate the web server of **replication-manager**.